 Ewings Sarcoma at that time had a survival rate of only 5%.

-Fiona lost her fight for life in 1991, aged 14, but she inspired all those around her, including her local community.
+Fiona lost her fight for life on the 6th October 1991, aged 14, but she inspired all those around her, including her local community.
 The community had raised the initial funds to support the establishment of what was known as the Ballarat Cancer Research Centre.
 Fiona’s life was short, but it had an impact on the lives of countless others.
 Six hundred people attended her funeral.
 Ballarat High School students lined Pleasant Street to pay their last respects and tributes arrived from two of Fiona’s favourite entertainers – Ozzy Osborne and the band, Skid Row.